-The Complete Guide To Finding An Internet Merchant Account
+The Complete Guide To Finding An Online Merchant Account

-So you’re looking to take advantage of everything that online commerce has to offer and enter the world of ecommerce?
+So you’re looking to take advantage of everything online selling has to offer and enter the world of eCommerce?
 Good for you!
 Of course, this will require you to be able to accept online credit card payments.
 To do this, you’ll need an internet merchant account.

 Sounds simple enough, right?
 If only!
 Not all merchant accounts are created equal.
-When choosing an internet merchant account for your ecommerce business, you’ll need to understand how a merchant account interacts with the other elements necessary for selling online, like payment gateways, payment processors, and shopping carts (not the kind you push around).
+When choosing an internet merchant account for your eCommerce business, you’ll need to understand how a merchant account interacts with the other elements necessary for selling online, such as payment gateways, payment processors, and shopping carts (not the kind you push around).
 Some services combine one or more of these elements, but it’s still important to distinguish these elements from one another.

 Confused yet?
 Don’t worry — we’ll spell it all out for you!